 In the U.S., adults with diabetes (type 1 or 2) and obesity had higher rates of adverse childhood experiences than those without those health conditions (Ittoop et al. 2020).

 Type 2 Diabetes and Obesity Are also Linked to Stress

-Stress has also been linked to type 2 diabetes (Hackett and Steptoe, 2017).
+Stress has also been linked to type 2 diabetes (Hackett and Steptoe, 2017; Lisco et al. 2023; Merabet et al. 2021).
 In a large German study, people who suffer from PTSD are more likely to have type 2 diabetes than those who do not (Lukaschek et al. 2013).
 The New York City study, mentioned above, that found those with PTSD had a lower risk of type 1 diabetes, also found a higher risk of insulin resistance (and high cholesterol levels) (Tsai and Shen 2017).
 Survivors of the 9/11 World Trade Center attacks who suffer from PTSD have a high risk of diabetes development as well (Miller-Archie et al. 2014).
 U.S. military veterans with PTSD have higher insulin resistance levels and a higher risk of metabolic syndrome (Blessing et al. 2017).
 PTSD is also linked to obesity (Aaseth et al. 2019).
 In China, stressful life events are associated with type 2 diabetes (Wang et al. 2019), and in India, stress is also associated with type 2 (Madhu et al. 2019; Siddiqui et al. 2015).

 But again, not all studies have found an association.
 The study of Swedish adults mentioned above did not find an association between stressful events and the development of type 2 diabetes (Rasouli et al. 2017).